Find a Free Summer Meals Site Near You

 The U.S. Department of Agriculture (USDA) offers free summer meals to kids across North Carolina.
 The program is similar to the School Lunch and School Breakfast Programs, except meals are free to all kids that come to a registered summer meals site.
 The NC Department of Public Instruction manages the program in North Carolina.

-Here are four ways to find a nearby free summer meals site in North Carolina for children:
+Here are three ways to find a nearby free summer meals site in North Carolina for children:

 - Text "FoodNC" to 877-877

 - Call toll-free 1.866.3Hungry (1.866.348.6479) or 1.877.8Hambre (1.877.842.6273)

 - Visit the USDA's Summer Meal Site Finder at fns.usda.gov/SummerFoodRocks